As you may have already read on the welcome page, my name is Bob and I take the pseudonym Kilburnlad for most of my web

 After this I dabbled in occasional courses and home learning but it wasn’t until I retired in 2008 that I decided to make a major effort to learn French - properly!
 This has led me to regular language exchanges over Skype, and I have now visited France on three occasions with the express intention of improving my French.
 Twice to Paris, in April 2013 and April 2014, and once to Nice (May 2015) where I enrolled in a two week immersion course.
-My current level is probably B1, which is competent intermediate, but a long way from fluent.
+My current level is between intermediate B1 and B2, which enables me to hold a conversation.
 What has become very clear is that learning a new language late in life is challenging, but it keeps the neurons hard at work which can’t be a bad thing.

 Photography is another interest.
 I was quite young when I got my first 35mm camera, a very basic device that none the less taught me a lot about exposure settings and focus.
 Modern cameras do all this for you, but in much the same way that learning to program helps you understand computers, operating a manual camera helps you understand the basics of photography.

 I dabble in web design, as will be apparent from the fact you’re reading this on my web site.
 I also manage a site for my daughter, who teaches Pilates.
 And in 2018 I launched a new site, French at 60, in support of my book of the same title.
 As already mentioned, I set myself a challenge to learn to speak French when I retired in 2008, and my book is aimed at encouraging anybody else who shares that ambition.